• Skip to primary navigation

 This phrase can be highly perplexing because it has several meanings!
 It is critical to grasp the differences as they apply to different schools, but the following summarizes what CP can entail in all of its forms:

 CP courses, or college prep courses, are classes offered at various high schools that prepare you for your future scholastic career as a college student.
-These can include CP programs that teach you how to manage your college applications, financial assistance, and loans, what to expect from a college experience, and other topics.
+These can include CP programs that teach you how to manage your college applications, financial assistance, and loans, what to expect from a college experience and other topics.

 These types of CP programs in high school are often taught by college advisers, who subsequently assist you in identifying, selecting, and applying to your preferred colleges and institutions.
 Your college advisor will teach you what looks nice on a resume and what you can do to stand out.

-At other schools, a College prep classes can mean a more difficult workload and classes that require more of you as a student.
+At other schools, College prep classes can mean a more difficult workload and classes that require more of you as a student.
 A College prep class is distinct from an AP class, which stands for Advanced Placement.
 AP classes are courses that you can take to gain college credit; as a result, they are taught at the college level and can be rather tough.

 AP courses are not available in every school.
 College prep classes are distinct in that they do not provide college credit and are not overseen by the College Board.